 - Our method is currently in-core only.
 The complete data set must fit into CPU memory, and the position data and chosen attribute must fit into GPU memory.
 The GPU needs to store 16 bytes per point, but the CPU needs to store all the attributes to enable fast switching of attributes.
-However, implementations can also choose to keep attribute data in separate files on disk to quickly stream them to the GPU without the need to hold them in RAM. - Shuffled vertex buffers as used in our method often render significantly slower than vertex buffers that are ordered by locality.
-The GPU may render 10 million ordered points in the same time as 7 million shuffled points.
-One could use non-shuffled buffers to reduce the duration to convergence, but the resulting flickering artifacts severely reduce visual quality.
-However, Table 4 also shows that there are cases where rendering shuffled buffers is faster. - Our progressive method is developed for data without spatial acceleration structures.
+However, implementations can also choose to keep attribute data in separate files on disk to quickly stream them to the GPU without the need to hold them in RAM. - Our progressive method is developed for data without spatial acceleration structures.
 However, not having acceleration structures increases the duration to convergence since we cannot use frustum culling or culling by LOD to reduce the amount of points to the most viable candidates.
 Future work may explore the possibility of creating simple acceleration structures during loading, or afterwards in parallel to improve performance and quality during runtime. - We currently do not offer a cost-effective method for quality improvements.
 MSAA works, but effectively acts as costly supersampling.
 The Prepare pass automatically treats each MSAA sample in the rendered image as if it was a separate pixel. - Regions with higher point density will progress quicker than regions with low density, because the random subsets rendered by the Fill pass will also have a higher density in these regions. - If points occupy more than one pixel or MSAA sample, then the Prepare pass will add them multiple times into the dynamically generated vertex buffer for reprojection.
-We tested an alternative implementation of the Prepare pass that operates on 2x2 frame buffer samples (= 4 pixels with no MSAA, 1 pixel with 4xM-SAA) and only adds those points that are unique within that 2x2 sample grid.
+We tested an alternative implementation of the Prepare pass that operates on 2x2 frame buffer samples (= 4 pixels with no MSAA, 1 pixel with 4xMSAA) and only adds those points that are unique within that 2x2 sample grid.
 This form of approximate prevention of duplicates increased performance up to 10% for point sizes of 2x2 pixels and 4xMSAA.
 No performance improvements and sometimes performance losses of up to 5% were observed with smaller point sizes or without MSAA, because the duplicate prevention cost roughly as much time in the Prepare pass as it saves in the Reproject pass.